The information on this page was provided by the law school.

 Official Guide to LLM, Master’s, and Certificate ProgramsPO Box 210040, Clifton Avenue and Calhoun Street, Cincinnati, OH 45221, United States

-Low tuition!
 We offer one of the most affordable LLM programs in the United States.
-Tuition for the 2017–2018 academic year is $29,010 for students who are not residents of the state of Ohio.
-Our low tuition lets us enroll more students from diverse backgrounds.
+Tuition for the 2020-2021 academic year is $29,010 for students who are not residents of the state of Ohio.

 The College of Law is part of the University of Cincinnati (UC)—one of America’s top public research institutions.
 UC is known as a leading “up-and-coming” university, a “research heavyweight,” and as having one of the world’s most beautiful campuses.
 It is also celebrated as one of the most welcoming universities in the world for international students.
 With a student population of 44,000 and located in a diverse, safe, vibrant urban community, UC offers a rich collection of cocurricular experiences and support services in partnership with our academic programs.
 Students can choose to participate in hundreds of organizations, workout in our state-of-the-art recreation center, play or watch intramural and collegiate sports, and assume leadership roles of all kinds.
 UC also provides key support services aimed at ensuring international student success through graduation.